All prices are per person

 Important: prices do not include entry tickets to the Auschwitz Birkenau, which are 45-60 PLN per person (11 – 14€ per person) and Wieliczka Salt Mine, which are normally 89 PLN per person (£18, 21€ or 24$).

 This cost must be added to the total price of this tour.

-For all our tours and transfers we provide fully comfortable, air conditioned and spacious cars to be exclusively at your disposal.
+For this tour we provide fully comfortable, air conditioned and spacious cars to be exclusively at your disposal.
 See our cars here.
 We are fully licensed for tour and transportation services.
 All our drivers speak very good English.